jamesabel/awsimple/README.md

 - Can automatically set SQS timeouts based on runtime data (can also be user-specified)

 - Supports moto mock and localstack.
-Handy for testing and CI
+Handy for testing and CI.

 ## Usage